Atikk/leveleditor/replit.md

 #### Playing the Game
 1. Click "Test Map" to play
 2. Select a map file path or choose from samples
-3. Create your character (Warrior/Mage/Thief)
+3. Create your character:
+   - Choose a class (Warrior/Mage/Thief) - see descriptions and stats
+   - Enter your character name
+   - Optionally load a custom sprite
-4. Play the game with WASD or arrow keys
+4. **Explore**: Move with WASD or arrow keys
+5. **Combat**: Walk into monsters to trigger turn-based battles
+   - Click "Attack" to deal damage
+   - Click "Defend" to prepare for enemy attacks
+   - Defeat enemies to continue exploring
+6. Watch your HP - if it reaches 0, you're defeated!
+7. Press ESC to exit the game

 ### On Windows (Original Windows Forms)
 The original version works on Windows: